Mithali-123/DupClean/README.md

   - `PyInstaller`: For compiling the project into a standalone Windows Executable.
 - **CI/CD:** Jenkins (Automated Build Pipeline)

+---

 ## 📦 How to Download & Run
 1. Go to the **Releases** section of this repository.
 2. Download `DupClean_v1.0.exe`.
 3. Double-click the file to launch.
 4. Your default browser will automatically open the DupClean interface.

-##❤️ Support the Project
-ToolSuite is a passion project built by a solo developer.
+---

+##❤️**Support**
 If these tools have made your life easier, there are three ways you can support the project:

 ⭐ Star this Repo: It helps other developers find the project and tells me you like my work!
 📢 Share it: Tell a friend or colleague about ToolSuite.
 Word-of-mouth is the best way to grow.
 ☕ Support the Dev: If you’ve found massive value in ToolSuite and want to help me cover developer costs, you can donate via the Support Page.
-Important

-Donations are entirely optional.
-ToolSuite is free software and will remain free for everyone.
-Your support, in any form (even just a star!), is deeply appreciated!
+---

 ## ✍️ Author
 **Mithali** *Cloud Enthusiast| Python Developer*